mikeizbicki/ucr-cs100/textbook/using-bash/sed/README.md

 The `grep` bash command searches a file for specific text.
 Like `sed`, `grep` takes in a search pattern to compare input to.
 Once `grep` finds a match, it prints the line with the matching text to standard output.

-In order for `sed` do what `grep` does, it will need two additional things: the "-n" option and the "p" command.
+In order for `sed` to do what `grep` does, it will need two additional things: the "-n" option and the "p" command.

 The "-n" turns off `sed`&#39;s printing unless requested with the "p" option, which duplicates the input.

-Say an secretary at Google wants to make sure they included "employee45@gmail.com" in a file called "elist" containing all the emails of the employees in the office.
+Say a secretary at Google wants to make sure they included "employee45@gmail.com" in a file called "elist" containing all the emails of the employees in the office.
 Using `grep`, the secretary could search for the email with,

 ```